pratikgajjar/go-backend.how/content/posts/creating-content.md

 That depends on 3 things

 ## Knowledge
-With right amount of knowledge one can get lotter better than people with talent.
+With right amount of knowledge one can get lot better than people with talent.
 Curiosity drives the knowledge, so ask questions.

 Note; Having knowledge and when it becomes useful to you is non-linear process, you never know :)

 ### Practice
 Bridge between talent and knowledge, given your talent → pracice → growth.

 #### Talent
 I am not talented like others so I will put lot more efforts and learn. - At university my project partner, on why he is working too hard.
 He was right, he is doing very well.

 ## Why ?

-There are several benifits of writing down.
+There are several benefits of writing down.
 Lets go one by one.
 1. Brings clarity to thoughts.
 2. Deeper understanding on the subject.
 3. Personal brand